 - it allows you to be GDPR compliant:

 - people can set their own preferences or unsubscribe

 - people can update their own contact details

 - it is always up to date

 - you can let people sign up direct from your website

-- it is free for up to 2000 subscribers
+- it is free for up to 500 subscribers (this has recently gone down) and up to 1000 individual emails per month

 - Cochrane provides branding and support